syncfusion-content/asp.net-core-docs/aspnet-core/Grid/Exporting.md

 ## Export only visible records

-By default `pageSettings` is ignored in export to facilitate all pages export.
-To achieve current visible page record export, `pageSettings` should be removed from ignore list using following code.
+By default the `pageSettings` is ignored in export to facilitate all pages export.
+To achieve current visible page record export, `pageSettings` should be removed from ignore list using the following code.

 The snippet for this is.

 {% highlight js %}

-	var grid = $('#Grid').ejGrid('instance');
+	var grid = $('#grid').ejgrid('instance');
 	grid.ignoreOnExport.splice(grid.ignoreOnExport.indexOf('pageSettings'), 1);

 {% endhighlight %}

-On server before calling the `Export` function, the data source should be processed using DataOperations's Execute function.
+On server before calling the `Export` function, the data source should be processed using dataOperations's execute function.

 {% highlight c# %}

-       public partial class GridController : Controller
+       public partial class gridController : Controller
     {

         private NORTHWNDContext _context;

-        public GridController(NORTHWNDContext context)
+        public gridController(NORTHWNDContext context)
         {
             _context = context;
         }